-The NASFUND Housing Advance Scheme is a benefit that is offered to Members while they still contribute to the Fund.
+The Housing Advance Scheme is a benefit offered to nasfund Members while they contribute to the Fund.

 - Must be a Member of an Approved Superannuation Fund for five (5) consecutive years;

 - The amount you are applying for must be a minimum of K1,000 for your first advance;

 - Member may receive second advance after fully repaying the first advance.

 - Purchase of principal place of residence for member;

 - Deposit for a housing Loan from a bank or licensed financial institution;

 - Purchase of state land for the construction of a dwelling of principal residence;